nhsconnect/FHIR-CDS/pages/explore/api_task.md

 ### Usage ###
 The [Task](http://hl7.org/fhir/STU3/task.html) resource will be populated where there is a specific action for the intended recipient of the encounter report.

-Detailed implementation guidance for an `Task` resource in the CDS context is given below:
+Detailed implementation guidance for a `Task` resource within the scope of this implementation guide is given below:
 ​
 ​
 <table style="min-width:100%;width:100%">